-Product types were selected as cohort for PD analyses for retail lending and retail mortgages.
+Product types were selected as the cohort for PD analyses for retail lending and retail mortgages.
 A vintage approach was applied looking at the number of defaults by segment over a period of time.
-Historical PDs were developed and using statistical correlation between macroeconomic trends and historical default rates, management applied overlays based on expectations.
+Historical PDs were developed and using correlation between macroeconomic trends, management applied overlays based on expectations.
 LGD percentage estimates were developed based on historical loss trends for non-performing loans which are assessed on both an individual and collective level.
 EAD equals the loan balance outstanding plus accrued interest.